You are here: Home > The OCMS Group > People > Severing

 We carry out experiments at several synchrotrons and neutron sources in Europe and Asia, (e.g. ESRF and ILL – Grenoble – France, SOLEIL – Saclay –France, ALBA – Barcelona – Spain, DIAMOND and ISIS – Oxfordshire – UK, BESSY – HZ-Berlin, SPring-8 – Japan and NSRRC-Taiwan, and in the future also at PETRA-III in Hamburg).
 The group has about 24 to 30 days of beamtime per year via peer review proposal processes and another 10 ten days through collaborations.

-DFG project (2012-ongoing): Crystal-field investigations in rare earth compounds using linear polarized soft x-ray absorption spectroscopy.
+DFG project (2012-2018): Crystal-field investigations in rare earth compounds using linear polarized soft x-ray absorption spectroscopy.

 DFG project (2013-2017): Valence and orbital states of rare earth Heavy Fermion compounds close to the quantum critical point: Resonant and non-resonant inelastic X-ray scattering investigations.

-DFG project (2016-ongoing): Correlated topological insulators: spectroscopic investigations combined with band structure calculations.
+DFG project (2016-March 2019 ongoing): Correlated topological insulators: spectroscopic investigations combined with band structure calculations.

-DFG project (starting 2018): From hidden to large-moment-antiferromagnetic order in URu2Si2: an x-ray study of 5f occupation and wave function symmetry.
+DFG project (2018-Dec.
+2020 ongoing): From hidden to large-moment-antiferromagnetic order in URu2Si2: an x-ray study of 5f occupation and wave function symmetry.

 M. Sundermann, G. van der Laan, A. Severing, L. Simonelli, G.H.
 Lander, M.W.
 Haverkort, R. Caciuffo